francescogerardomarra/its/modulo27/29_json_hello_world.md

 # **Lesson: JSON Schema Validation in Java 21 - Part 2**

 ## **1. Introduction to JSON Schema Validation**
 In the previous lesson, we explored basic JSON deserialization using Jackson.
-However, Jackson does not enforce **schema validation**—meaning it cannot check if a JSON document conforms to a predefined structure.
+However, Jackson does not enforce **schema validation** meaning it cannot check if a JSON document conforms to a predefined structure.

 To validate JSON against a **JSON Schema**, we need an additional library: **Everit JSON Schema**.